Since bicycle lights don’t really cut it above a certain speed, the Milan will get some LED motorcycle lights.

 A 520 Lumen headlight plus a 800 Lumen high beam ain’t nothing to sneeze at, though.

-The Kellermann 3in1 Bullet 1000 DF is one of these awesome looking rear lights you find on a high-end custom bike.
+The Kellermann 3in1 Bullet 1000 DF is one of these awesome looking rear lights you find on a high-end custom motor cycle.
 It got rear light, brake light and indicator light combined in a small, 39mm diameter pod.

 I liked the idea from the start, but what really sold it was the matt-chrome finish.